Worldwide Tax News

 In its decision, the High Court upheld the decision of the Income Tax Appellate Tribunal.
 In particular, the decision included that in determining whether an exemption is an incentive for the purpose of the tax sparing credit, the only competent authority to clarify the matter is the competent authority of the country providing the exemption/incentive.
 In this case, a letter from the Sultanate of Oman has stated that the exemption of dividend income from income tax in Oman was for the promotion of economic development.
 As such, the Indian tax authority must recognize the exemption as an incentive and allow the tax sparing credit.

-Protocol to Tax Treaty between Turkey and Uzbekistan Signed
+Protocol to Tax Treaty between Turkey and Uzbekistan Initialed

-On 25 May 2017, officials from Turkey and Uzbekistan signed an amending protocol to the 1996 income tax treaty between the two countries.
-The protocol is the first to amend the treaty and will enter into force after the ratification instruments are exchanged.
+On 25 May 2017, officials from Turkey and Uzbekistan concluded negotiations with the initialing of an amending protocol to the 1996 income tax treaty between the two countries.
+The protocol will be the first to amend the treaty and must be signed and ratified before entering into force.
 Additional details will be published once available.

 U.S. Competent Authority Agreement on the Exchange of CbC Reports with South Africa Signed